 We anticipate that applying for the grant and collecting and distributing the assets in such an estate will take between 15 and 30 hours’ work.
-The fee earners who deal with probate are John Goodchild (hourly rate £500 + vat), Carly Russell (hourly rate £350+vat) and Josephine Russen (hourly rate £275 + vat).
-Most of the work would be undertaken by Josephine and total costs are estimated to be between £4,000 and £8,000 + vat.
+The fee earners who deal with probate are John Goodchild (hourly rate £525 plus VAT), Roderick Smith (hourly rate £450 plus VAT) and Josephine Russen (hourly rate £295 plus VAT).
+Most of the work would be undertaken by Josephine and total costs are estimated to be between £4,000 and £9,000 plus VAT.

 The exact cost will of course depend on the individual circumstances of the matter.
-For example, if there is only one beneficiary and no property, costs will be at the lower end of the range.
-If there is more than 1 beneficiary, a UK property and say, 3 UK bank accounts, costs will be at the higher end.
+For example, if there is only one beneficiary and no property, costs will be at the lower end of the range; and if the estate is more complex, the costs will be at the higher end of the range.

 We will handle the full process for you.
 This estimated fee range is for “simple” estates where: